Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Introduction

-The advancement of physics-informed neuroevolution is expected to have far-reaching impacts on establishing PINN methodologies at the forefront of scientific machine learning.
-Yet, surprisingly, there are only a handful of related works in the literature that explore such ideas, implying huge scope for future research and development.
+The advancement of Evo-PINNs is expected to have far-reaching impact on establishing PINN methodologies at the forefront of scientific machine learning.
+However, there are only a handful of related works in the literature, implying huge scope for future research and development.